andnet-deboer/andnet-deboer.github.io/_projects/FirstRobotics.md

 ---
 layout: project
-title: "Collaborative Part Restocking"
+title: "FIRST Robotics competition"
-preview_gif: "/assets/images/projects/PelotonRobotVideo.gif"
+preview_gif: "/assets/images/projects/first/Swerve.gif"
-tags: ["FANUC", "MIR", "PLC", "HMI"]
+tags: ["Controls", "Java", "Labview"]
 date: 2021-08-15
 description: "Research and development of a multi-robot system using a stationary FANUC arm and a MIR autonomous mobile robot (AMR) to create a more efficient part restock process for assembly line stations at Peloton, Inc."
 ---